-Blue light is included with natural daylight, but with the evolution of technology and LEDs, the usage of blue lighting can have its side-effects.
+Blue light is included with natural daylight, but with the evolution of technology and LEDs, the usage of blue LED lighting can have its side-effects.
 The primary source of blue light is the sun.
-But with the development and popularity of technology, blue LEDs are being used to enhance brightness.
-For example, the LED lights used in your home, your flat screen TV, your smartphone, your computer or any other ‘smart-device’ are using blue LED lights for illumination.
+But with the development and popularity of technology, blue LED lights are being used to enhance brightness.
+For example, the LED lights used in your home, your flat-screen TV, your smartphone, your computer or any other ‘smart-device’ are using blue LED lights for illumination.

 Our eyes contain sensors that detect light, specifically shades of light including blue.
 These sensors are directly connected to our brain and internal system.
 An example of this is our internal sleeping clock.
 When we wake up and see the sunlight, our mind is alerted from the blue lights that are detected in the sunshine and sends a message to us saying “Hi, good morning, it’s time to wake up.”